Treatment for Panic Attacks

 Root Causes of Panic Attacks

-A panic attack is a frightening feeling of fear that appears “out of the blue ” in a normally non-threatening situation.
+A panic attack is a frightening feeling of fear that appears “out of the blue” in a normally non-threatening situation.
 By definition, panic attacks occur without an identifiable triggering factor.
 Anxiety attacks triggered by a particular situation or place are called ‘phobias’.
 The intense fear and associated physical symptoms in phobias, such as sweating, heart racing, chest pain, and breathing difficulties, are the same as those seen in panic attacks.
-Although panic attacks seem to occur randomly, there are deeper rooted “emotional complexes” causing them.
-But they are not recognizable at first glance.
+Although panic attacks seem to occur randomly, there are deeper-rooted “emotional complexes” causing them.
+But they are not recognisable at first glance.
 It may take hours of psychotherapy with an experienced psychologist to find the “Ariadne’s Thread” that descends into the depths of the psyche to find the hidden problem, the cause of the panic attack.
 This article describes different approaches towards the origin of the panic disorder.

 Genetic Factors

-Genetics and neurophysiological changes in the brain pathways, play a significant role in predisposing individuals to panic disorder.
+Genetics and neurophysiological changes in the brain pathways play a significant role in predisposing individuals to panic disorder.
 According to neuroscientific hypotheses, somatic (bodily) anxiety causing a multitude of physical and psychological symptoms derives from an improper activation, through the limbic system, of primitive neurobiological or neurochemical mechanisms that start from the amygdala and cause a short circuit of psychosomatic responses.

 Various twin studies where one identical twin has an anxiety disorder have reported around 50% incidence of the other twin also having an anxiety disorder diagnosis.